How to resolve failed to pull Helm chart

 Clear the Local Cache

-For Example: helm repo remove
+• For Example, helm repo remove

-For Example: helm repo add
+• For Example, helm repo add

-For Example: helm repo update
+• For Example, the helm repo update

-This will update the data in the repository and the problem may be fixed.
+This will update the data in the repository, and the problem may be fixed.

 Configure Proxy or Firewall Settings